Lying With Statistics

 How to Lie with Statistics

 Just for interest, we looked at some ways to deceive using statistics.
 The little book, "How to Lie With Statistics" was written about 1954.
 You can still get it today!
 It may be 50 years old, but the funny business that Darrell Huff described in the 50's is still going on today.
 The book is just as useful now as it was in 1954.
 Everyone ought to read it.
 It's listed in the auxiliary reading page.
+As part of your life education, read this neat little book.
+Keep it in your library.
 A number of class members write their first book reviews about it.

 You are used to seeing graphs illustrating numbers.
 Done right, they are VERY helpful in interpreting data.
 Done in a fishy fashion, they can deceive.
 The first basic trick is to have the Y axis (vertical) start at some value above zero.
 This allows you to magnify (vertically) the display.
 Very small variations (with time, for example) can be made to look very large.
 The plot is legitimate as long as the axes are correctly labeled, although the reader who does not catch the labeling will be misled by the visual appearance even if the axes are labeled correctly!
 There's even one example in the book that has no labeling on the Y axis at all!
 Your guess is as good as anyone else's what it means.

 There's another neat trick - displaying a one-dimensional value in two dimensions.
 Huff uses the example of moneybags, one twice as tall as the other.
 The picture is ostensibly representing one person having twice as much moola as another.
 The deception is visual; although the larger bag is correctly twice as tall as the smaller one, the AREA you see in the picture is 4 times larger!
 And if you think about the volume it is 8 times larger!
 Your eye will pick up the area or volume and deliver a misleading impression.

 A semiattached number is a number which looks really interesting but actually is not as relevant as it appears.
 It looks good but means very little (or nothing).